JonathanWoollett-Light/cogent/README.md

 Tasks:

-1. :ballot_box_with_check: Dropout.
+1. :ballot_box_with_check: Convolutional layers.
-2. :ballot_box_with_check: Convolutional layers.
+2. :ballot_box_with_check: Meticulous testing and validation.
-3. :ballot_box_with_check: Automatic net creation and layer setting from given dataset.
+2. :ballot_box_with_check: Automatic net creation and layer setting from given dataset.
-4. :repeat: Improve defaults.
+3. :repeat: Improve defaults.
-5. :repeat: Learn more.
+4. :repeat: Learn more.

 Please note that things may not be developed inorder, it is only my estimation.